ibm-cloud-docs/cloud-infrastructure/ha-autoscale-tutorial.md

   * Select *vpc-region1-zone1-subnet* for the **Subnet**.
   * Check **Use load balancer**.

-       Selecting the **Use load balancer** option, enables the backend orchestration to add newly created VSIs to the backend server pool.
+       Selecting the **Use load balancer** option, enables the backend orchestration to add newly created virtual server instances to the backend server pool.
 When enabled, the backend orchestration informs the load balancer about any virtual servers that are created by the Auto scale feature and adds any created virtual servers to the backend pool servers.
 This selection is optional.
        {: note}

       * Select *vpc-lb-region1-zone1* for **Load Balancer**.